-There’s a story that is hot right now in the sports world that I think is interesting and has some lessons to be learned.
+There’s a fascinating story hot right now in the sports world.
 For those who aren’t clued in, Kwame Brown was drafted #1 overall by Michael Jordan’s Washington’s Wizards in the 2001 NBA Draft.
 He was the first athlete from high school to ever achieve that distinction, and was only 18 years-old at the time.
 Kwame ended up playing 13 seasons in the NBA with 8 different teams, grossing $64 million in salary before taxes.
 He averaged ~7 points and 6 rebounds in ~22 minutes per game.

 I’m not going to get into the individual beefs Kwame has with a wide variety of personalities.
 You can Google that on your own time.
 I will outline 4 factors that I think explain Kwame Brown’s extreme popularity, and what my main takeaways are from this dramatic saga.

-- Social consciousness.
-In Kwame’s live streams, he frequently addresses the charity work he has an interest in.
-He has talked about building community centers and giving back, especially in the areas that need it the most.
+In Kwame’s live streams, he frequently addresses the charity work he is involved in.
+Kwame has talked about building community centers and giving back, especially in the areas that need it the most.
 He has also addressed some issues with the modern school system, even ideas that I’ve mentioned in the past on this blog (e.g. how much little kinetic energy there is.)
 Kwame has also been critical of how the media uses their platforms to trash, slander, and tear down people in an effort to get ratings and make money.
 I think a lot of people agree with him and are tired of how superficial and click-baity so much modern media has become.

 Whatever you think of the man, Kwame now has a pretty big platform that only seems to be getting bigger by the day.
 Hopefully, he decides to use his newfound popularity for the betterment of society and to pursue some of the philanthropic goals he has talked about.